jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 Using some programming languages a process might be implemented as a procedure.
 Sometimes a procedure might become more complex.
 It might be an option to then rewrite a procedure to an object, whose purpose could be to execute that procedure.
 This object may then hide complexity of the input and output better, and might better hides the complexity of the procedure itself.
 An object in some programming languages might offer a way to split up a procedure into separate steps, without seeing that on the outside.
 Turning a procedure into an object may make linking to it more flexible.
 For instance you might plug a new process into an already existing system, that was not aware of this procedure.
 That might not be easily possible, unless you turn a procedure into an object.

 In Encircle though, procedures might be considered an object as is, without rewriting anything.
-The only difference might be that this object has the special property, that it would be *executable*.
+The only difference might be that this object has the special property, that it might be *executable*.

 In the Encircle notation, a command could have complexity hiding and linking possibilities, just like a 'normal' object.
 A command might for instance also *inherit* a base procedure from another command, just to name something.

 A command could be structured similarly as an object.
 Perhaps that takes away the argument that using just procedures might be a less structured way of programming than using objects.
 A command might already be an object, that represents a process.
 It may looks like a command, but might have the capabilities of an object.

-In that philosophy, commands would be *executable objects*.
+In that philosophy, commands might be *executable objects*.

 ### Execute Once

 << creation behavior of commands >>
 << details >>
 a command object might only execute *once*.
 A command object may represent a single execution.
-An execution might be created and dormant until it would be run.
+An execution might be created and dormant until it might be run.
 This might be a chance to set the input of the command.
 After a command was run, the execution might stay created while it may still be referenced, so output might be read, until `everybody` might be done with it.
-When the executable object would not be referenced anymore, it might be destroyed.
+When the executable object might not be referenced anymore, it might be destroyed.
 A command object might not be executed twice: to run a command again, a new command object might be created, that may have the same *definition*.
 In an attempt to execute the same command symbol twice, what might happen instead, is that the old object may be released, and a new object could be created in its place.
-A reason why a command object might only be executed once, may be that this would give all the referrers a chance to read `the` execution’s output, `whenever` they want, `without` it `being` overwritten by new output.
+A reason why a command object might only be executed once, may be that this might give all the referrers a chance to read `the` execution’s output, `whenever` they want, `without` it `being` overwritten by new output.
 A command object `stays` created for `as long as` it `is being` referenced, so `everybody can` read `the` output of `the` command. `The` command object `might only` be `destroyed` when `nothing refers` to it `anymore`.

 ### Command Definition Analogy to Classes